leighmcculloch/middleman-cdn/README.md

 ### Configuration: MaxCDN

 The `maxcdn` parameter contains the information specific to your MaxCDN account.
-You'll need to create an `application` in your MaxCDN account which will provide you with API keys, and your alias can be found on the API tab of your account page.
+Your `alias` can be found on the API tab of your MaxCDN account page, and you'll need to create an `application` in your MaxCDN account which will provide you with API keys.
 The extension works by invalidating files in pull zones.
 Make sure you add your website as a pull zone.

 | Parameter | Description |
 |:--------- |:----------- |